aswatib/metaDMM/README.md

 # metaDMM

-metaDMM is a tool for generating synthetic DNA reads using a Dirichlet Multinomial distribution.
+metaDMM is a tool for generating synthetic DNA reads using a Dirichlet Multinomial distribution (DMM for Dirichlet Multinomial Modeling).
 It simulates metagenomic data based on complete bacterial genomes with different concentration parameters (alpha).

 ## Installation